keshavanand1717/Pattern-The-Game/README.md

 2)At each Level you will see a button "flash".

-3)At each level you have to click all the buttons which have flashed from level 1 to your current level in the sequence they flashed.
+3)At each level you have to click all the buttons which have flashed from Level 1 up to your current level in the sequence they flashed.

 4)So at each level, number of buttons to be clicked = Your current level.